akshayparanjape/handwritten_digits_classification/README.md

 You may have to change the path to the data training and testing file in the code To compile the code in linux environment system type - python digit_classification.py

-This is the most basic implmentation of keras library
+This is the most basic implementation of keras library

 Other useful information :-